KU-Blockchain/DAO/README.md

 # KUBI DAO and Dework

+Please note: This is an earlier version of the KUBI DAO, which is now out of date.
+Please reference the DAO2 repository for our current working version of the DAO.

 ## Mission
 The KUBI DAO puts our Members at the Center of our Institute with Direct Democracy Voting on imporant issues through the KUBI1 token and rewards participation with KUBIX